 After that is sorted you reach the counter as you normally would.
 Then passport control and the gates, as usual.

-After passport control I started walking toward gate 7, while I watched a KLM Boeing 747-400 ready to depart to Amsterdam, an Aeroflot Airbus A330-300 going to Moscow (I would take that same flight some time later), and Hainan Airbus A340-600 going to Toronto.
+After passport control I started walking toward gate 7, while I watched a KLM Boeing 747-400 ready to depart to Amsterdam, an Aeroflot Airbus A330-300 going to Moscow (I would take that same flight sometime later), and a Hainan Airbus A340-600 going to Toronto.

-And suddenly, the crown jewel: Air Koryo’s Ilyushin Il-62 getting ready to depart to Pyongyang.
+And suddenly, the crown jewel: The Air Koryo Ilyushin Il-62 getting ready to depart to Pyongyang.
 When I saw that Aeroplane my eyes were wide open like the very first time I saw London, Tokyo or New York personally.

-Our Aeroplane for this flight was P-885, a 1979 model Ilyushin Il-62M.
-The M version was the Aeroplane’s most popular, and has important improvements compared to the earlier ones.
+Our Airplane for this flight was P-885, a 1979 model Ilyushin Il-62M.
+The M version was the Airplane’s most popular and has important improvements compared to the earlier ones.

-Other noteworthy Aeroplanes of that race are the Boeing 707 and the Douglas DC-8 from the United States; and the Vickers VC-10 from the United Kingdom.
+Other noteworthy Airplanes of that race are the Boeing 707 and the Douglas DC-8 from the United States; and the Vickers VC-10 from the United Kingdom.

-It’s an Aeroplane that I love, after my eyes opened wideee when I saw it at the gate I shouted: “Come here baaaaby!”, and I tossed a bra like a groupie.
+It’s an Airplane that I love.
+After my eyes opened wideee when I saw it at the gate I shouted: “Come here baaaaby!”, and I tossed a bra like a groupie.

-The one other Aeroplane that shares this configuration is the Lockheed Jetstar.
+The one other Airplane that shares this configuration is the Lockheed Jetstar.
 But its size and mission are totally different.

-Digressing a little, some story: the Il-62 was the main character of a little adventure in Germany.
+Digressing a little, a story: the Il-62 was the main character of a little adventure in Germany.

 Back when Germany was a divided country, West Germany’s main Airline was the Lufthansa we know nowadays.
 East Germany’s Airline was Interflug.

-Interflug had Il-62 Aeroplanes in their fleet.
-And on October 23rd 1989 an Il-62 registered as DDR-SEG landed on a field in Stölln, close to the place where German pioneer Otto Lilienthal died.
+Interflug had Il-62 Airplanes in their fleet.
+And on October 23rd 1989, an Il-62 registered as DDR-SEG landed on a field in Stölln, close to the place where German pioneer Otto Lilienthal died.
 The Aeroplane was named “Lady Agnes” honouring his wife.

-The Aeroplane was being donated to what nowadays is a museum and memorial.
-A jet designed to operate on prepared Airports landed on a 900 meters field flown by Hanz-Dieter Kallbach.
+The Airplane was being donated to what nowadays is a museum and memorial.
+A jet designed to operate on prepared Airports landed on a 900 meters field flown by Heinz-Dieter Kallbach.

-It was an important event, and even though the Aeroplane was not supposed to leave the place (and in fact it hasn’t), it showed the Il-62’s mettle.
+It was an important event, and even though the Airplane was not supposed to leave the place (and in fact, it hasn’t), it showed the Il-62’s mettle.

 On top of being the museum and memorial, I’ve read the Aeroplane also doubles as some local notary office, and people go and get married there.
 Watch the video to see the whole ordeal, it can be seen starting at minute 2 and something.
 Before that, there is an amusing interview in German that sadly I cannot understand.

-After what happened VERY little time afterward with the Berlin Wall and all that process, and Germany’s unity, Interflug was liquidated.
-Anyway, after that little digressing of mine we continue the story.
+After what happened VERY little time afterwards with the Berlin Wall and all that process, and Germany’s unity, Interflug was liquidated.
+Anyway, after that little digressing of mine, we continue the story.

-Some colombians won’t find the Il-62 totally unfamiliar, since Cubana operated this type of Aeroplane for a long time between Bogota and Havana, until they changed the type for a Tupolev Tu-204, then for an Antonov An-158, and these days they’re sending an Airbus A320.
+Some Colombians won’t find the Il-62 totally unfamiliar, since Cubana operated this type of Airplane for a long time between Bogota and Havana until they changed the type for a Tupolev Tu-204, then for an Antonov An-158, and these days, they’re sending an Airbus A320.

 I love the Airbus but the other Aeroplanes gave Eldorado (Bogota’s Airport) some flavour.
 Cubana already took the Il-62 off the flight line.

-The password never worked, and now the Chinese government must have my passport on some sort of database.
+The password never worked, and now the Chinese government must have my passport on some sort of database different from the immigration one.
 At least that passport is no longer valid.

 The other choice was to have an active mobile phone line in China, but that wasn’t my case, so no joy was to be had.

-So I got a tea bottle from a machine (and remembered Japan and its machines).
-I dedicated my time then to observing the beauty of the Ilyushin Il-62, while time went by and boarding was called.
+So, I got a tea bottle from a machine (and remembered Japan and its machines).
+I dedicated my time then to observe the beauty of the Ilyushin Il-62, while time went by and boarding was called.

 Boarding was pretty normal.
-I entered the Aeroplane and I felt that delicious old Aeroplane smell, and I sat in my assigned seat way aft the Aeroplane.
+I entered the Airplane and I felt that delicious old Airplane smell, and I sat in my assigned seat way aft the Airplane.